busstoptaktik/geodesy/ruminations/010-rumination.md

 ## Item 6: Support pipelines of operations

+**TODO!**

 ## Item 7: Operations are underspecified, and the definitions given are potentially misleading

 Coordinate operations (and their parameters) are more thoroughly described in 19157 (WKT) and in EPSG Guidance Note 7-2.
 Especially the latter is a wonderfully accessible resource, for understanding and implementing coordinate operators.

 That level of detail and specificity is not appropriate for 19111.
-But it is probably possible to give more precise, and better articulated definitions of the three interrelated concepts of "coordinate transformation", "coordinate conversion" and "coordinate operation".
+But it is likely possible to give more precise, and better articulated definitions of the three interrelated concepts of "coordinate transformation", "coordinate conversion" and "coordinate operation".

 Especially, it is not sufficiently clear that the discrimination between transformations and conversions are related to whether the parameters of the operation are *formally defined* (conversion) or *empirically derived* (transformation).
 In other words: Any operation may implement either a conversion or a transformation, depending on the lineage of their parameters.

+As an example, the Transverse Mercator operation, is usually considered a conversion, while the 7 parameter Helmert operation, is usually considered a transformation, implementing rotation, translation, and scaling, through empirically derived parameters.

+The rotation, translation, and scaling can however, also be implemented by empirical manipulation of the center meridian, false origin, and scale parameters of the Transverse Mercator operator.

+Hence, the difference between conversions and transformations is not in their algorithmic definition, but in the *lineage of their associated parameters.*

+As mentioned in [Item 1](#item-1-the-concept-of-coordinate-transformations-is-way-too-underexposed), this *is actually* hinted at in 19111, but in a note to item 3.1.12 "coordinate transformation" in the *Terms and definitions* chapter.

+Rather than being relegated to a footnote in a sub-section, this distinction should be elaborated on at chapter or at least section level.

-Additional value could be provided by describing the cases of reversible and irreversible operations.
+Additional value could be provided by more clearly describing the relation between reversible operations and their inverses.
+In the current state of affairs, the transformation from A to B that from B to A are just two unrelated transformations.

 ## Further reading